platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling-pointreply.md

 > The final section that discusses how the authors' computational model meets the rubric is useful and should be given more space to explain how and why they help make the model better.

-# Reviewer #2: Minor Revision
+## Reviewer #2

+I commend you on the comprehensiveness of this paper!

-> Q: The introduction bleeds into the content of the paper without any discernible break - this makes it hard for the reader to mentally file away what they are reading.
+1. Q: The introduction bleeds into the content of the paper without any discernible break - this makes it hard for the reader to mentally file away what they are reading.

-A: we streamlined the different section on individual/reviewer/collaboration topics creating a clearer separation.
+- A: we streamlined the different section on individual/reviewer/collaboration topics creating a clearer separation.
+We also restructured the paper into 1.
+Introduction the new section 2.
+Tool addresses 3.
+Tools for GMSP and 4.
+Example

 > The Paper sets out .. to empower the reader to apply Good Modelling Software Practices to their work.
 It does a very good job in motivating this ...
 However, you do not provide any sort of overview for the reader to refer back to when taking in so much densely compiled information.
 Whilst I do not feel this should be a requirement for publication, I do feel that the accessibility and thereby value of the work would be greatly enhanced by providing some type of overview and referring back to it in the text.
 I have no opinion on which form this should take - examples would be: a graph, a table, a metaphor, a map, etc.

-## Here are all the little remarks, comments and suggestions:
+### Little remarks, comments and suggestions:

 All suggestions (reproducible, captialisation, truck, bus) have been adopted.

-### Introduction:
+#### Introduction:

 - "So all we can do is to provide at best verified and validated models, and Good Modelling Practices (GMP) aim at ensuring this."
 This sentence bears a lot of weight since it is the transition from 'domain issues' (the sentence before) to 'solutions through practices' (the rest of the paper) - this is purely a matter of style, but 'so all we can do' feels a little defeatist.
 My suggestion would be to elaborate a little more (a sentence or two) on the relationship between 'domain issues' and 'solutions through practices', and give it a more positive spin while you're there...